raypeng/DGBDT/index.md

 ### Approach

 We first implemented the naive, sorting based implementation for decision tree training.
-After some intial profiling, we then implemented the histogram-based algorithm mentioned above.
+After some initial profiling, we then implemented the histogram-based algorithm mentioned above.

 To construct the initial histogram bins efficiently, we implemented an